nvtkaszpir/dh-chaos/README.md

 ## Add azurefile storage provider

-If you are using Azure k8s then we need read-write-many storageclass to allow multiple pods to write to storage:
+If you are using Azure k8s then we need read-write-many StorageClass to allow multiple pods to write to storage:

 ```bash